 About This Image

-Australia is the world’s smallest, flattest, and (after Antarctica) driest continent, but at 7.7 million km˛ is also the sixth largest country.
+Australia is the world’s largest island, but at 7.7 million km² is also the sixth largest country.
 Its low average elevation (300 meters) is caused by its position near the center of a tectonic plate, where there are no volcanic or other geologic forces of the type that raise the topography of other continents.
 In fact Australia is the only continent without any current volcanic activity at all—the last eruption took place 1400 years ago at Mt.
 Gambier.

 The Australian continent is also one of the oldest land masses, with some of its erosion-exposed bedrock age dated at more than 3 billion years.
 More than one-fifth of the land area is desert, with more than two-thirds being classified as arid or semi-arid and unsuitable for settlement.
 The coldest regions are in the highlands and tablelands of Tasmania and the Australian Alps at the southeastern corner of the continent, location of Australia’s highest point, Mt.
 Kosciusko (2228 meters).